 A brick fireplace is a feature of a home that many people wish they had.
 But what if you have a brick fireplace and aren’t crazy about it because of its looks.
 Brick fireplaces can look outdated and give your house a rustic feel that you may not want to embrace.
-However, with a few DIY tricks and tips, you can turn your old brick fireplace into the cozy centerpiece of the room that it deserves to be.
+However, with some helpful DIY remodeling tips, you can turn your old brick fireplace into the cozy centerpiece of the room that it deserves to be.

 If you don’t like the way the brick around your fireplace looks, you can paint it to give it a fresh new look.
 Traditionally, brick fireplaces are made of red brick, but you may have a different color of brick in your home.
 Regardless of the original color, you can find a paint that will cover it at your local hardware store.
 If you want a more modern look, choose one bright color to turn the fireplace into the room’s focal point.
 If you want an antique look, you can find paint in the form of a kit that will give your existing brick an old-world look.